Skytheredhead/stemsplat/README.md

   stemrunner
 ```

-Point your browser to `http://localhost:8000` and drag files onto the page.
+After running the container point your browser to `http://localhost:8000`.

-## Browser GUI usage
+## Browser GUI

+1. Open `http://localhost:8000` in your browser.
-Visit `http://localhost:8000` after running the server.
-Drag-and-drop audio files onto the page to queue them for processing.
-The page lists the names of the seven expected stem files.
+2. Drag-and-drop audio files onto the card or click it to pick files.
+3. Progress bars update in real time as stems are created using server-sent
+   events.

+When processing finishes the interface lists the output stem files (vocals,
+instrumental, drums, bass, other, karaoke and guitar).

 ## Troubleshooting